 Continue walking through the park in a north western direction.
 You will soon come to the Round Bond, and just beyond this pond is KENSINGTON PALACE.

 Stop 6 – Kensington Palace (G)

-On a happier note, it is here at Kensington Palace that the Duke and Duchess of Cambridge, William and Kate, live with their son, George (and soon-to-be baby number 2, as of writing).
-The palace is open to the public, but the quarters of the royal-couple are completely off-limits.
+On a happier note, it is here at Kensington Palace that the Duke and Duchess of Cambridge, William and Kate, live with their children, Prince George, Princess Charlotte, and Prince Louis.

 The figure of Albert is facing your next stop.

 One of the most famous concert venues in Europe, the Royal Albert Hall opened to the public in 1871, and quickly became one of the most high-profile musical venues in the country, hosting more than 350 events every year.

 The Hall is named after its’ founder, Prince Albert (husband to Queen Victoria) who never lived to see the completion of the Hall, having died in 1861.